 Here are some extracts from their reflections:

 The dynamic relationship between the surfer and the sea shows us an everchanging connection.
 It portrays the strength and unproductiveness of the ocean and how quickly it can change.
 The poem portrays a contest between the surfer and the ocean as to who is stronger.
 This, along with the joy felt by the surfer, is expressed in the first stanza.
 The second stanza acts as a warning for the surfer to leave as the sea is about to demonstrate its strength.
-The third and final stanza uses and extended metaphor of the ocean being a wolf shows the power, intelligence and wild nature of the sea and the insignificance of man.
+The third and final stanza uses an extended metaphor of the ocean being a wolf shows the power, intelligence and wild nature of the sea and the insignificance of man.

-The process of reading, creating then annotating effectively allowed students to develop a more advance understanding of the meaning behind the poem, and provoked a more creative response.
+The process of reading, creating then annotating effectively allowed students to develop a more advanced understanding of the meaning behind the poem, and provoked a more creative response.
 When studying poems, I believe many students would prefer this method as it makes the study of a poem more interesting and creates a better foundation for more effectively crafted responses.

 Our extensions to the poem were written on the board so we could remodel certain lines to create an entirely new poem, these new poems were read aloud for the rest of the class to identify language devices and analyse the effect they have.
 This led us to share our thoughts on the relationship between the surfer and the ocean or, in reference to a broader theme, the relationship between humans and nature.